-The former Brazil captain has agreed to return to his homeland after a 12-year spell abroad, and is expected to make a big impact on his new side who are targeting silverwareLucio has agreed a two-year deal with Brazilian top-flight club Sao Paulo, a day after Juventus terminated the contract of the veteran defender.
+The former Brazil captain has agreed to return to his homeland after a 12-year spell abroad and is expected to make a big impact on his new side.Lucio has agreed to a two-year deal with Brazilian top-flight power Sao Paulo, a day after Juventus terminated the contract of the veteran defender.

-The 34-year-old will be presented to the clubs' fans at 12pm on Wednesday at the Morumbi Stadium, as the former Brazil international looks to get a new chapter of his career underway.
+The 34-year-old will be presented to the clubs' fans on Wednesday at Morumbi Stadium, as the former Brazil international looks to get a new chapter of his career underway.

-"A player with this quality and profile will certainly further qualify our squad to compete in the major international competitions we will have next season," vice-president Joao Paulo de Jesus Lopes told the club's official website.
+"A player with this quality and profile will certainly further qualify our squad to compete in the major international competitions we will have next season," Sao Paulo vice president Joao Paulo de Jesus Lopes told the club's official website.